diebolo/diebolo.github.io/_pages/projects.md

 layout: page
 title: projects
 permalink: /projects/
 description: This is a selection of my projects.
+More projects can be found on the repositories page!
 nav: true
 nav_order: 3
 display_categories: [work, fun, uni]
-horizontal: false
+horizontal: true
 ---

 <!-- pages/projects.md -->